alberthdev/spasm-ng/README.md

 On Linux, Mac OS X, and other \*nix, simply build by running:

+    # Run this to update the version
+    make version

+    # Now build!
     make

     # Optional: install SPASM-ng (you may need sudo/su/root):